 - Describe evaluation criteria and methodologies of applying AI methods for social good

 - Deliver written and oral presentation on research projects or research survey

 - Class participation.
-Students are expected to be in class on time and attend at least 90% of the lectures.
-The grading of the class participation will be mostly based on attendance checked through in-class quizzes that will not be scored.
-Other factors include asking and answering questions in class.
+The grading of the class participation will be mostly based on attendance, checked by in-class quizzes and asking and answering questions in class.
+Other factors include asking and answering questions on Canvas.

 - The students who choose the 12-unit section will work on a research project, with a research-style paper and an oral presentation delivered at the end of the semester.
 Ph.D. students may choose a paper format with the guidance of their advisors.
 For master students, a sample research-style paper can be found here: https://feifanginfo.files.wordpress.com/2016/11/2015_aaai_csworkshop_repeatedssg.pdf